NVIDIA/aistore/docs/cli/alias.md

 As with other CLI configurations, aliases are stored in the [CLI config file](/docs/cli.md#config).

 All aliases are stored under `"aliases"` as a map of strings (`ALIAS` to `AIS_COMMAND`).
-If an incorrect alias is manually added to the config file, it will be silently ignored.

 ```json
 // cat ~/.config/ais/config.json